Muzaffar Tursunkhujaev

 Muzaffar Tursunkhujaev (born 16 January 1998) is a visually impaired Uzbekistani Paralympic swimmer.
+He is a two-time bronze medalist at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

+Career

 He represented Uzbekistan at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won two bronze medals: in the men's 50 metre freestyle S13 and men's 100 metre butterfly S13 events.
 He also competed at the 2020 Summer Paralympics held in Tokyo, Japan.

 At the 2019 World Para Swimming Championships held in London, United Kingdom, he won the bronze medal in the men's 50 metres freestyle S13 event.